ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Pre-empt HRT execution in SITL if simulator is slow
 ### Antipattern Category
+Falling Dominoes

 ### Keyword
 slow
 ### Note
+Issue: Simulation lockstep #3675
+PR message: This PR implements the Simulator -> SITL direction and blocks the execution of SITL if the simulator is lagging.
+It also does time bookkeeping and ensures the blocked execution does not lead to jumping timestamps.
+"Flight tested" in Sim, leads to a lot more stability.

+The new function uses the old one if there is not a delay time.

 ## Commit #270
 ### Hash